When The Kid Was A Kid - Wild Gender

 Under Contemporary Art’s Vitrine

 Last September, a curator from Tel Aviv contacted me about including my work in an exhibition opening in Tel Aviv, and possibly Berlin and Los Angeles “about contemporary art from Iran and Syria”.
 “There is such a gap between our cultures, even when we are so close and related in many ways,” he wrote in his email.
 We met in person after exchanging a few more emails, where I expressed my skepticism about my participation in this exhibition.
 My reluctance was in part because it sounded to me like yet another attempted curation that pigeonholed identity in the name of exhibiting something “provocative.”
 I also felt that my commitment to the Palestinian Campaign for the Academic and Cultural Boycott of Israel1could present a problem.
-In our short meeting he mentioned the names of a few potential participants in the show, a predictable list of self-exotifying, self-orientalizing auction stars, most of them women with photographic practices that I had criticized previously in my writings.2 continue reading
+In our short meeting he mentioned the names of a few potential participants in the show, a predictable list of self-exotifying, self-orientalizing auction stars, most of them women with photographic practices that I had criticized previously in my writings.2 [Continue reading on The Enemy]

 The Flirtatious Pirouette of the Artist Around His Subject [sic]